Growing Upward: The Rising Popularity of Green Roofs

 Statistical Insight: Research by the U.S. Environmental Protection Agency (EPA) indicates that green roofs can reduce roof surface temperatures by up to 30-40°F, contributing to a significant reduction in urban heat island impact.

-Biodiversity and Aesthetics
+Biodiversity and Aesthetics of Green Roofs

-Green roofs create habitats for wildlife, fostering biodiversity in urban settings.
+Living roofs create habitats for wildlife, fostering biodiversity in urban settings.
 They also add aesthetic value to buildings, offering a pleasant and calming view of greenery for occupants of the building and other buildings nearby.
 People often find these hidden green spaces on inviting and therapeutic.

 Statistical Insight: The World Green Roof Infrastructure Network (WGRIN) states that in Germany, which leads the world in green roof installations, the total green roof area was estimated at 9.7 million square meters in 2018, demonstrating a widespread appreciation for green roofs’ aesthetic and ecological appeal.